jeffersonfparil/Lolium_rigidum_genome_assembly_and_annotation/gene_families_divergence_contraction_expansion_analyses.md

 **NOTE:** We need to have the gene annotation on-hand to perform these analyses.

-## Cluster gene families with OrthoMCL
+## Cluster gene families with OrthoMCL or Panther HMM
 ```{sh}
 wget https://orthomcl.org/common/downloads/software/v2.0/orthomclSoftware-v2.0.9.tar.gz
 tar -xvzf orthomclSoftware-v2.0.9.tar.gz